RestorationsSOS.com - Fire and Water Damage Restoration

 Porous Furniture

-mold from the outer covering.
-It is recommended to perform this task outdoors if possible, so you won't
+Porous furniture is usually upholstered furniture.
+To remove mold spots brush with a broom to remove loose mold from the outer covering.
+It is recommended to perform this task outdoors if possible, so you won't spread mold spores indoors.

 To remove additional mold, vacuum the surface to draw out mold.
 If mold remains and fabric is washable, sponge lightly with a thick soap or detergent suds and wipe with a clean, damp cloth.

-For the remaining mold, wipe the piece with a damp cloth dipped in dilute alcohol (one cup denatured alcohol to one cup water) or a chlorine bleach solution (1/4 teaspoon bleach to a cup of water).
+For the remaining mold, wipe the piece with a damp cloth dipped in diluted alcohol (one cup denatured alcohol to one cup water) or a chlorine bleach solution (1/4 teaspoon bleach to a cup of water).
 Be sure to test in a hidden area of the furniture before applying this technique.